JWKennington/JWKennington.github.io/content/pages/home.md

 > <i>- R. P. Feynman</i>

-I am Graduate Fellow at Penn State University working in the [Institute for Gravitation and the Cosmos](http://www.gravity.psu.edu/).
+I am a Graduate Fellow at Penn State University working in the [Institute for Gravitation and the Cosmos](http://www.gravity.psu.edu/).
 My research interests include classical and quantum gravity, as well as the underlying geometry and algebra.
 I also enjoy studying associated relativistic phenomena through computer simulation, such as cosmological structure formation and black hole dynamics.